-I have found myself in the GUTL Wiki this complete list with more than 400 commands for GNU / Linux with their respective explanation, and I want to share them with you to complement this excellent article that my colleague wrote to learn how to live with the console.
+I have found myself in the GUTL Wiki this complete list with more than 400 commands to GNU / Linux with their respective explanation, and I want to share them with you to complement this excellent article that my colleague wrote to learn how to live with the console.

 System information